What is Phenyl?

 - Used in public places like schools, hotels, stores and offices as a disinfectant.

-- Possesses pharmacological properties and used as antioxidant, analgesics, choleretic, etc.
+- Possesses pharmacological properties and is used as antioxidant, analgesics, choleretic, etc.